mekaufman/iam/account_management.md

 | Editor |  View and update account feature settings <br><br> View subscriptions in account <br><br> View offers in account <br><br> View and apply feature codes <br><br> View and change account name <br><br> View and update spending limits <br><br> View, create, and update resource groups    |
 | Administrator |  View and update account feature settings <br><br> View subscriptions in account <br><br> View offers in account <br><br> View and apply feature codes <br><br> View and change account name <br><br> View and update spending limits <br><br> View subscription balances and track usage <br><br> View, create, update, and assign access to manage resource groups  |
 {: caption="Table 4.
 Roles and example actions for the Billing service" caption-side="top"}

+### IAM identity service
+{: #identity-service-account-management}

+You can give users access to manage service IDs by using the IAM identity service.
+For the IAM identity service, these actions apply to service IDs within the account that the user didn't create.
+All users can create service IDs.
+They are the administrator for those IDs, and they can create the associated API key and access policies.
+However, this account management service applies to the ability to view, delete, and assign access to service IDs in the account created by other users.

 | Roles | Actions |
 |:-------|----------|